 Herbs before and after vaporizing with FlowerMate Vapormax V

-No glass screens.
+No glass vape screens needed.
 No holding down a power button.
 Nothing unnecessary.
 This is what was promised to consumers when the term "portable dry herb vaporizer" started floating around, and finally more companies are making good on that claim.

 Unlike some other devices, the Vapormax-V is fairly easy to clean.
 For the most part, you just need to dump your herbs or tobacco out after use.
 The filter is protected by a metal screen, so simply brushing that off will take care of any potential clogging.
 Sometimes you may need to unscrew it from the mouthpiece, but usually a q-tip works fine.
 To clean out the inside of the chamber, you can also use a q-tip and some rubbing alcohol--but it doesn't really get too messy in there.